 Note

 Including dollars and hours in the same table may not give the best results in a related chart, as the scale for one may not be appropriate for the other.
-Pivot Tables work well for showing multiple columns of summarized data, but if you’re going to do a chart you should limit the number of values presented, both to avoid mixing apples and oranges, and to keep the chart simple and to the point.
+Pivot tables work well for showing multiple columns of summarized data, but if you’re going to do a chart, you should limit the number of values presented, both to avoid mixing apples and oranges and to keep the chart simple and to the point.

 8. Scroll to the bottom of the field list and check next to the Time Dimension.
-By default, Excel placed this dimension in columns across the top, with sub columns for Capacity and Work within each year, and a grand total on the far right.
-Note that there are now two items in the Legend Fields box (also called Series, or Columns if the table is selected, or you might consider it the X axis).
-The legends values will also provide color coded legend references on some types of charts.
-The fields are Time (the dimension placeholder) and Values (the summarized values).
+By default, Excel placed this dimension in columns across the top, with sub columns for capacity and work within each year and a grand total on the far right.
+Note that there are now two items in the Legend Fields box (also called series, or columns if the table is selected, or you might consider it the x-axis).
+The legends values will also provide color-coded legend references on some types of charts.
+The fields are Time (the dimension placeholder) and Values (the summarized values)(see Figures 10.9. and 10.10).

-Figure 10.9: Drag Area if PivotTable Cell Selected [10-09-dragRowCol.tif]
+Figure 10.9 Drag Area if PivotTable Cell Selected [10-09-dragRowCol.tif]

-Figure 10.10: Drag Area if PivotChart Selected [10-10-dragLegendAxis.tif]
+Figure 10.10 Drag Area if PivotChart Selected [10-10-dragLegendAxis.tif]

-Figure 10.11: Excel Pivot Chart / Report [10-11-pivot1.tif]
+Figure 10.11 Excel Pivot Chart / Report [10-11-pivot1.tif]

 9. Let’s try some dynamic reporting!

 a.
-A minor tweak: within the Legend Fields box, drag the Time field underneath the Values field.
-See what happens to the column headers.
+A minor tweak: In the Legend Fields box, drag the Time field underneath the Values field.
+See what happens to the column headers (see Figure 10.11).

 b.
 Drag the Values field from the Legend Fields box into the Axis Fields box.
-This takes all those columns that used to contain Capacity and Work and turned them into Rows.
-However, if you actually look at the summary values in the cell for say, 2010 Capacity, via both views you’ll find they’re the same.
+This takes all those columns that used to contain Capacity and Work and turns them into rows.
+However, if you actually look at the summary values in the cell for say, 2010 Capacity, via both views, you’ll find they’re the same (see Figure 10.12).

-Figure 10.12: Excel Pivot Fields [10-12-pivot2.tif]
+Figure 10.12 Excel Pivot Fields [10-12-pivot2.tif]

 c.
 Undo your changes so Time and Values are in Legend Fields, then drag Time into the Axis fields.
-Now we see Rows for each year, and columns for Capacity and Work.
-If we have a chart, we’d notice the chart has also pivoted.
+Now we see rows for each year and columns for Capacity and Work.
+If we have a chart, we’d notice the chart has also pivoted (see Figure 10.13).

-Figure 10.13: Excel Pivot Updates & Filtering [10-13-pivot3.tif]
+Figure 10.13 Excel Pivot Updates and Filtering [10-13-pivot3.tif]

 d.
 You’ll notice a + sign next to each year.
-This means that this dimension has a hierarchy that you can drill into.
+This means that this dimension has a hierarchy that you can drill into (see Figure 10.14).
 Drill down as far as you can go.
 You should find breakouts for Year, Quarter, Month, Week, and Day.
 Drilling down also affects what is displayed on the chart.
 In Excel, the table (grid) and the chart are tied together, and you control the chart drill down via the table.
 In other BI tools, such as a Performance Point Chart, the chart can stand alone and includes drill down functionality.
 Click on the – sign at the top of the hierarchy you’ve expanded to collapse it again.

-Figure 10.14: Pivot Drill Down Row Fields [10-14-pivot4.tif]
+Figure 10.14 Pivot Drill-Down Row Fields [10-14-pivot4.tif]